lovelight6/Hotdata-identifier/README.md

 ## Setting up experimental environment
 ### 1) Trace
-The trace in the paper is downloaded at http://iotta.snia.org/tracetypes/3,.You need to add a folder in the computer D drive TestData to store the trace.
+The trace in the paper is downloaded at http://iotta.snia.org/tracetypes/3,.
+You need to add a folder in the computer D drive TestData to store the trace.
 As shown below:

 ![Image text](https://github.com/love-light/imag/blob/master/image/1499952174(1).png)